ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day07/README.md

 These rules specify the required contents for 9 bag types.
 In this example, every faded blue bag is empty, every vibrant plum bag contains 11 bags (5 faded blue and 6 dotted black), and so on.

-We have a **shiny gold bag** that we want to carry in *at least one other bag* and want to find out how many different bag colors would be valid for the *outermost* bag?
+We have a **shiny gold bag** that we want to carry in *at least one other bag* and want to find out how many different bag colors would be valid for the *outermost* bag.
 In the example above, the number of bag colors that can eventually contain at least one shiny gold bag is 4.

 We are asked to read the list of *rules* given to us as input, and figure out how many *bag colors* can, eventually, *contain at least one* **shiny gold bag**.